avidunixuser/banking/README.md

     <img src = "images/Overall_Performance.png" width = 100%/>
 </center>

-#### What are next steps?
+#### Next steps?
 <pre>
 0. SMOTE should be applied to solve Class imbalance
-1. I briefly highlighted "unknown" values in categorical variables, `job` and `marital` features are highly influential, those should be removed from the dataset to try out those models
+1. `job` and `marital` features are highly influential, those should be removed from the dataset
-2. Secondly, `overlapping features` should be addressed in the dataset which brings ambiquity to those models, once they are cleared, models should reevaluated for better performance
+2. `overlapping features` should be addressed in the dataset which brings ambiquity to those models
 </pre>